-Determination of total nitrogen and TKN (Total Kjeldahl Nitrogen) in water and wastewater
+Determination of TNb (total nitrogen) and TKN (Total Kjeldahl Nitrogen) in water and wastewater

 Kjeldahl application based on ISO 5663-1984 und AOAC 973.48